cakutter/Abortion-Spill-Over/README.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-# **To which extent the American abortion debate had a spillover on the French and German abortion discourse?**
+# **To which extent did the American abortion debate have a spillover on the French and German abortion discourse?**

 ## **I - Introduction**